 Explore the Esterel Creeks by Boat

 The Esterel mountains have a rocky coast made up of small coves and inlets that can also be explored from the water.
 Less known than those of Marseille, the Estérel creeks are no less beautiful.
 It must be said that this unique red colour gives the impression of being on another planet!
 Departing from Saint-Raphaël, you can easily find boat trips along the coast of the massif with a swimming break.
 You will see the Ile d’Or, the Cap du Dramont, the Maubois cove or the cove of the Ile des Vales.
 It is also possible to explore the creeks of Esterel independently by canoe, kayak or stand-up paddle.

 Visit the History, Prehistory and Underwater Archeology Museum

 This archaeological museum plunges visitors into the region’s past.
 Part of the museum is dedicated to underwater archaeology and several remains have been found during underwater excavations, such as a collection of Roman amphorae.
 Another part of the museum is dedicated to the medieval church and its crypts.
 The Museum of History, Prehistory and Underwater Archeology is located in the old presbytery of the medieval church.
 Free entry.

 Stroll along the coastal path

 From Saint-Cyr to Saint-Raphaël, the coastal path stretches along the Var coast over 187 km.
 From Saint-Raphaël, hiking enthusiasts will be able to do a bit of it and discover pretty little beaches and seaside villages, such as the 12 km stretch between the port of Santa-Lucia and Agay.
-The bravest will push as far as Sainte-Maxime, or even Saint-Tropez, in a day’s walk.
+In a day’s walk, the bravest will push as far as Sainte-Maxime, or even Saint-Tropez.